-- Tell your child to be careful when he exercises.
-If your child had exercise-induced anaphylaxis, tell him not to exercise right after he eats.
-He must stop exercising right away if he starts to develop any signs or symptoms of anaphylaxis.
-He may first feel tired, warm, or have itchy skin.
-Hives, swelling, and severe breathing problems may develop if he continues to exercise.
+- Tell your child to be careful with exercise.
+If your child had exercise-induced anaphylaxis, exercise should not happen right after a meal.
+Your child must stop exercising right away if any signs or symptoms of anaphylaxis develop.
+Your child may first feel tired, warm, or have itchy skin.
+Hives, swelling, and severe breathing problems may develop if your child continues to exercise.

 - Have your child carry medical alert identification.
-Have your child wear jewelry or carry a card that says he has a milk allergy.
-Ask your child's healthcare provider where to get these items.
+Have your child wear jewelry or carry a card that describes the milk allergy.
+Ask your child's provider where to get these items.

-- Use good hygiene.
+- Help your child be safe with food and eating utensils.
 Do not let your child share utensils or food.
 Wash your child's hands before and after meals.

 such as trouble breathing, swelling in your child's mouth or throat, or wheezing.
-Your child may also have itching, a rash, hives, or feel like he is going to faint.
+Your child may also have itching, a rash, hives, or feel faint.

 When should I seek immediate care?

-- Your child has itching or hives that spread all over his body.
+- Your child has itching or hives that spread all over the body.